 This rule delegates to the Director of the Department of Land Conservation and Development (Director) certain duties and responsibilities in addition to those conferred upon the Director by ORS Chapter 197 and other administrative rules adopted by the Land Conservation and Development Commission (Commission).
-This rule further provides for review by the Commission of any action taken by the Director pursuant to this delegation of authority.
+This rule further provides for review by the Commission of any action taken by the Director pursuant to this delegation of authority, except that all actions of the Director under OAR 660-002-0010(8) are final and will not be reviewed by the Commission unless legislation is enacted that appropriates funds for the payment of claims under Chapter 1, Oregon Laws 2005.